wkumari/draft-sheng-dnsop-search-lists/README.md

    list") is conceptually implemented as an ordered list of domain names.
-When the user enters a name, the domain names in the search list are used as suffixes to the user-supplied name, one by one, until a domain name with the desired associated data is found or the search list is exhausted.
+When the user enters a name, the domain names in the search list are used as suffixes to the user-supplied name, one by one, until either a name is successfully resolved or the search list is exhausted.

    Processing search lists was weakly standardized in early Requests For Comments (RFCs) and implemented in most operating systems.
 However,